Brady-Busy/kernel/README.md

 * Change to usermode
 * Multi-tasking via threads

+## Running Our Project & Interpreting Its Output

+To run our project, use the command 'make run' in the command line.

+Internally, multiple threads are created.
+This is represented as:
+* The message "thread_create called" indicates that a program has created a thread.
+* Upon entering a thread, "got to __threadname__" is printed
+* Finally, upon finishing the thread "finished __threadname__" is printed

+In our demo, the main thread is created first (see "we are in main").
+Then, the foo thread is created and finished (this is followed by take, another thread that is created and finished).
+Finally, main finishes.

+This represents multi-tasking as the main function is started first, but finished last and therefore the processor switched to work on the foo and take threads before switching back to main

 ## Acknowledgements
 The starter code is provided by professor Charlie Curtsinger, references for starter code is listed below.

+The basic kernel implementation was completed by Brady Zheng and Noah Fehr.
+Multi-tasking was completed by Jemzy Alabi, Noah Fehr, Brady Zheng and Mack Trachtenberg.

 The starter code is based on the following example projects:
 - [OSDev.org Bare Bones Kernel](https://wiki.osdev.org/Bare_bones)